go-bridget/mytop-go/README.md

 # mytop-go

-## display MySQL server performance info like 'mytop'
+Display MySQL server performance info like 'mytop'.

-### Installation
+## Installation

-`go get github.com/carmo-evan/mytop-go/cmd/mytop-go`
+`go get github.com/go-bridget/mytop-go/cmd/mytop@master`

-### The Basics
+## The Basics

-mytop-go was inspired by the MySQL monitoring tool mytop. mytop-go will connect to a MySQL server and periodically run the SHOW PROCESSLIST command and attempt to summarize the information from them in a useful format
+mytop-go will connect to a MySQL server and periodically run the `SHOW PROCESSLIST` command and attempt to summarize the information from them in a useful format.

 The program lists as many threads as can fit on screen.
 The display looks like:

 ![mytop-go display example](https://i.imgur.com/t0s5Ejp.png "mytop-go")

-Often times the query info is what you are really interested in, so it is good to run mytop-go in an terminal that is wider than the normal 80 columns if possible
+Often times the query info is what you are really interested in, so it is good to run mytop-go in an terminal that is wider than the normal 80 columns if possible.

-### Arguments
+## Arguments

 mytop-go handles only short command-line arguments.